 - We are signatories to support Sustain's Sustainable Fish City (SFC) - a campaign working to transform the way our oceans are fished by buying sustainable fish www.sustainweb.org/sustainablefishcity/london.

 - We will monitor our suppliers to ensure they are certified Marine Stewardship Council (MSC) approved and where possible we will use MSC certified fish.

 - We will not use tinned tuna where the tuna has been caught using purse seine nets with Fish Aggregation Devices (FADS).
 From 2010 our preference for tinned tuna has been pole and line caught or MSC certified.
 Halls catering offer only 'Fairer Fish' tuna which has high environmental credentials.

 - We will ensure that 100 per cent of the oil used in LSE Catering is vegetable, rapeseed oil or olive oil.
 No trans fats will be used.

 - We will continue to ensure that all used cooking oil be collected by a company who turn it into bio-diesel, this is then used in their delivery vans and by local companies, and report the amount recycled via the EMWG.
-In the year 2016/17 we recycled 6450 litres of oil which was converted into 6063 litres of biodiesel (University of Singapore conversion ratio applied).
+Between August 2017 and May 2019 we recycled 5870 litres of oil which was converted into 5518 litres of biodiesel (University of Singapore conversion ratio applied).